Surgical medical accident claims

-Surgeons in the UK are among the best-trained in the world, but even the best of clinicians can make mistakes.
-Thankfully, grossly obvious surgical medical accidents (such as operating on a completely wrong part of the body) are very rare; but as medicine advances, and surgery becomes more complex, pushing the boundaries of what is achievable, things do not always go as well as expected.
+Surgeons in the UK are among the best trained in the world, but even the most accomplished clinicians can make mistakes.
+Thankfully, grossly obvious surgical medical accidents (such as operating on a completely wrong part of the body) are very rare, but as medicine advances, and surgery becomes more complex, pushing the boundaries of what is achievable, things do not always go as well as planned.

 On the other hand, if surgery is carried out carelessly, incorrectly, incompetently, or without justifiable cause, that could well give rise to a surgical medical accident claim.